18 December 1980 (age 41)

-Christina Maria Aguilera (born December 18, 1980 in Staten Island, New York, United States) is an accomplished pop and RnB singer-songwriter and record producer, who debuted in 1998 with the song Reflection for the soundtrack to the Disney film, Mulan.
+Christina Maria Aguilera (born December 18, 1980 in Staten Island, New York, United States) is a pop and RnB singer, producer, and songwriter who debuted in 1998 with the song Reflection for the soundtrack to the Disney film, Mulan.
 She has since sold over 75 million records worldwide.
 Her work has earned her numerous awards, including five Grammy Awards and one Latin Grammy Award, amongst eighteen nominations, and a star on the Hollywood Walk of Fame.
 She has achieved numerous number one singles on the Billboard Hot 100 chart, as well as multiple one albums in the United States.
-She has released seven albums, one of which is a compilation and six of which are studio albums: Christina Aguilera (1999), Mi Reflejo (2000), My Kind of Christmas (2000), Stripped (2002), Back to Basics (2006), Keeps Gettin' Better: A Decade of Hits (2008), Bionic (2010) and Lotus (2012).
+She has released eight albums, one of which is a compilation and seven of which are studio albums: Christina Aguilera (1999), Mi Reflejo (2000), My Kind of Christmas (2000), Stripped (2002), Back to Basics (2006), Keeps Gettin' Better: A Decade of Hits (2008), Bionic (2010), Lotus (2012) and Liberation(2018).

 She has earned five Grammy awards including: Best New Artist (2000); Best Pop Collaboration with Vocals (2002); Best Female Pop Vocal Performance (2004) and Best Female Pop Vocal Performance (2007), Best Pop Duo/Group Performance (together with A Great Big World, 2015).
 She also won a Latin Grammy in 2001 for Mi Reflejo (Best Female Pop Vocal Album).

 Aguilera is best known for her vocal ability, music videos, and ever-changing image.
 She includes themes of dealing with public scrutiny, her painful childhood, and female empowerment in her music.
 She has also dedicated much of her time as a philanthropist for charities, human rights and world issues.
 In 2009, she was named the Ambassador Against Hunger for the World Food Programme.